actionshrimp/vim-xpath/README.md

 # vim-xpath [![Build Status](https://api.travis-ci.org/actionshrimp/vim-xpath.png?branch=master)](http://travis-ci.org/actionshrimp/vim-xpath)

 A plugin to allow XPath search and evaluation on XML documents being edited in vim, using the python lxml library.
+Open an XML document, run the :XPathSearchPrompt command, and type an XPath to see it evaluated before your very eyes.
+Results appear in the vim location list.

-For installation/usage instructions, see doc/xpath.txt
+Requires python, vim+python and the python lxml library to be installed.
+For full installation/usage instructions, see doc/xpath.txt (:help xpath.txt)

 This is a complete rewrite of the old version of the xpath plugin.
 Features of the rewrite: